π

 Where We're Going

-We want Gumloop to be such an outstanding product that marketing is only an afterthought.
+We want Gumloop to be such an outstanding product that marketing is an afterthought.
 Word of mouth from thrilled users should be our main growth engine.
 To get there, we have some core improvements to make to the platform that we we're building towards

 Reducing the learning curve